cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 To check that everything worked check out the certificate you get when opening the url, it should look like this:
 <p align="center"><img src="images/Certificate.png" width="700"/></p>

+## Troubleshooting

+- decoding the server.csr to see if the namespace is correctly put in: `openssl req -in mycsr.csr -noout -text`
+- decoding the server.crt to see if the "Subject Alternative Name DNS" entry is correct: `openssl x509 -in server.crt -text -noout`